Bard College

 Bard College is a private liberal arts college in Annandale-on-Hudson, New York, United States.
 The campus overlooks the Hudson River and Catskill Mountains within the Hudson River Historic District and is a National Historic Landmark.

 Founded in 1860, the institution consists of a liberal arts college and a conservatory.
 The college offers undergraduate and graduate programs.
-The college has a network of over 35 affiliated programs, institutes, and centers, spanning twelve cities, five U.S. states, seven countries, and four continents.
+It participates in a network of many affiliated programs internationally.